NanboLi/MulMON/README.md

 ## Contact
 We constantly respond to the raised ''issues'' in terms of running the code.
 For further inquiries and discussions (e.g. questions about the paper), email: **nanbo.li@ed.ac.uk**.

 ## Cite
-Please cite the paper if you find the code useful:
+Please cite our paper if you find this code useful.
 ```latex
 @inproceedings{nanbo2020mulmon,
       title={Learning Object-Centric Representations of Multi-Object Scenes from Multiple Views},